Oil edges up on supply concerns, China demand hopes

 Chevron CorpCVX.N chief executive Mike Wirth said ships carrying Russian crude and products now have to travel over longer distances to reach non-sanctioned markets while oil inventories and swing supplies are limited, making theglobal marketvulnerable to any unexpected supply disruption.

-Traders are keenly awaiting China's oil trade data for January and February later on Monday, looking for signals of recovery in demand following Beijing's lifting of pandemic controls late last year.
+Traders are keenly awaiting China's oil trade data for January and February later on Tuesday, looking for signals of a recovery in demand following Beijing's lifting of pandemic controls late last year.

-In the U.S., this week's reports of crude and product inventories were expected to show decreases for last week, a preliminary Reuters poll showed on Monday.
+In the U.S., this week's reports of crude and product inventories for the week ended March 3 are expected to show decreases, a preliminary Reuters poll showed on Monday.

+This could be the first decrease in 10 weeks, taking into consideration earlier official Energy Information Administration data.
+EIA/S

 The weekly reports from the American Petroleum Institute, an industry group, are due at 4:30 p.m.
 ET (2130 GMT) on Tuesday, and at 10:30 a.m.
 (1530 GMT) on Wednesday from the Energy Information Administration.